Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-azurefiles-volume.md

 # Container Volume Sample
-This sample illustrates the use of volumes in SeaBreeze containers.
+This sample illustrates the use of volumes in Mesh containers.

 The container requests a volume, that is backed by a specific [Azure Files](https://docs.microsoft.com/azure/storage/files/storage-files-introduction) file share, to be mounted to a specific location within the container.
 The application that runs inside the container writes a text file to this location.